particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 <img src="/assets/images/ota-updates/device-to-cloud.png"
 class="full-width"/>

 - **Hardware**: All Particle dev kits and systems-on-a-module (SoMs) support OTA updates right out of the box.
-Device and cloud-side safeguards are combined to ensure that devices only receive compatibile firmware that can run on its unique hardware platform.
+Device and cloud-side safeguards are combined to ensure that devices only receive compatible firmware that can run on its unique hardware platform.

 - **Device OS**: Our embedded operating system which runs on all Particle devices, Device OS, is architected to reliably and resiliently accept firmware updates from the Device Cloud.